 Some destinations are more expensive to reach, hence require an extra cost, the far destination like Serengeti from Arusha is sure to cost more time and hence more money compared to Tarangire and Manyara and Arusha Park, The western circuit Gombe Mahale and Katavi will cost even more since you have to tale chartered airplane or more days on the road, hence makes the price higher

 East Africa Wildebeest migration is once in a lifetime event one should not plan to miss when experiencing an African safari.
-It is amazing how these wildebeest innocent act of searching for green posture for their day to day survival could be turned into the world’s greatest show!!
+It is amazing how these wildebeest innocent act of searching for green pasture for their day to day survival could be turned into the world’s greatest show!!

 There is nowhere in the world you may witness the herd of more than 2 millions animals together so determined to make it to the other side of the fence, except for Serengeti National park.
 I call these animals determined because they have to cross the Masai Mara river which is so full of crocodiles who takes joy in preying on easy lunch, yet for those who make it to the other side they have to encounter predators such as lions, hyenas, leopards, cheater and many other.

 January-March: Breeding season especially around February and spread west across the Serengeti plains.

 April-May: Migration is heading North Serengeti, you can find these animals in the are named Moru kopje and western Seronera

 June-July: In June, July and maybe early August the Migration is crossing the Masai Mara river from Tanzania which is dry to Kenya where they are to find green pastures for their survival.

 August-: Mostly the migration is in Kenya scattered in Grumeti reserve and Ikorongo.